meditationstuff/protocol_1/index.md

 at least one sense in which there's no people, never has been

+at least one sense in which the boundary or separation between all of "body" and "mind", "inside" and "outside," "self" and "world" are illusory (and other important senses in which they are not illusory)

 at least one sense in which there is no ultimate, omni-commensurable ground truth/ontology, never has been

 at least one sense in which sensations can't directly control or interact with other sensations